Come Back, Africa: Context

 Rogosin's crew worked in secret, disguised as a commercial film unit making a musical, and in constant fear of confiscation and deportation.
 It was one of the first non-musical films, if not the first to document the lives of black people in Africa using native languages.

 The South African government attacked Come Back, Africa and banned it from being shown in South Africa.

 Beside the Critics' award at the Venice Film Festival, the film won many awards and was a critical success in Europe.
 It had its biggest impact in France where Madame Yvonne Decaris who ran the legendary Pagode cinema, in Paris, opened the film.
 It was reviewed by many great French intellectuals such as Roland Barthes.
 It then went on to be taken up and screened through the French Cinéclubs system; it is estimated that over a million people saw the film in France.

 Rogosin opened the Bleecker Street Cinema in New York in the spring of 1960 and premiered Come Back, Africa one week before the Sharpeville massacre.

 Languages

-Fanakalo is used for the mine scenes (it is the mining lingua franca), Afrikaans is used by the policeman who arrests Zacharia for a pass offence, Zulu is Zacharia's home language and English is used by the intellectuals in the shebeen scene.
+Fanakalo is used for the mine scenes (it is the mining lingua franca), Afrikaans is used by the policeman who arrests Zacharia for a pass offence, IsiZulu is Zacharia's home language, English is used by the intellectuals in the shebeen scene, Sesotho is used by one of the man who had a conversation with Zacharia at the hostel.
+Setswana was used by the old woman who provided residence for Zacharia and his wife and South African Sign Language was used by the young women who was assisting Zacharia's wife, the young women who was crocheting.